Trade Share CFDs

 No Guarantee that Loss will be Limited

-Under certain trading conditions, it may be difficult or impossible to liquidate a position, even if the reference asset or index for a CFD is quoted exactly as the same prices seen in the underlying exchange.
+Under certain trading conditions, it may be difficult or impossible to liquidate a position, even if the reference asset for a CFD is quoted exactly as the same prices seen in the underlying exchange.
 For example, this may occur if the price of a security on an exchange rises or falls so rapidly that trading on the exchange is restricted or suspended.
 A "stop loss" order therefore cannot guarantee that your loss will be limited.